yuvikakhurana/Database-Learning-Management-System/Test.md

 Steps:

-1. After choosing Select a course under the main menu, a GUI will GUIde the student to select the course via a drop-down menu
+1. After choosing Select a course under the main menu, a GUI will Guide the student to select the course via a drop-down menu
 2. After selecting the course, the student will be allowed to choose exit the course or select a discussion forum
 3. Pressing the discussion forum button, the GUI will show the details of each discussion forum, the student can choose the discussion forum through a drop-down menu
 4. Then the GUI will show all the post under the forum, a drop-down menu will allow students to choose a post